ssMaritime.com & ssMaritime.net

 and placed on the market.
 In 1968 they were purchased by the Italian Shipping

-Company Sitmar Lines, and it would become obvious that their lives were far
+Company Sitmar Lines, and it will become obvious that their ocean going days

-updated and this is the first page being worked on, thus all pages following
+currently being updated and this is the first page being worked on, thus all

-are yet to be done.
-Thus go and view them by all means, but return in the
+pages following are yet to be done.
+Thus go and view them by all means, but return

 Index